snu-csl/pyrisc/pipe5/GUIDE.md

                      |         ...        |           | status    |                    |
 ```

-The above situation can implemented as follows:
+The above situation can be implemented as follows:

 1. Read out the value of the pipeline register and stores it in the internal signal
 ```